santiago dr colonial building

 Founded in 1495 by 30 caballeros from Columbus’ early expeditions, Santiago boasts a fascinating history, exciting museums, and endless cultural experiences, including music, art, and festivals.
 This growing, modern city is home to many Dominican specialties, such as cigars, rum, chocolate, coffee, amber, and larimar, and a population of more than 800,000.
 Despite its sprawling size, Santiago retains many small-town features.
 Traditional merchants call out their wares in a musical chant, and street vendors balance large baskets of fruit and vegetables on their heads.

-Close to the Atlantic Ocean to the north and the Caribbean Sea to the South, Santiago offers endless sports options, including baseball, kitesurfing, and golf, along with ample cultural and artistic entertainment and recreation.
+Close to the Atlantic Ocean to the north and the Caribbean Sea to the south, Santiago offers endless sports options, including surfing, kitesurfing, and golfing, along with ample cultural and artistic entertainment and recreation.
 Here you can dance to the contagious rhythm of merengue and bachata and enjoy the best Dominican gastronomy.
+And of course, engorge all the entertainment a baseball fan can ask for.

 Come and enjoy a vibrant and growing city in the Caribbean with everything the tropics offer, from some of the most beautiful beaches in the world to the highest peak of the Caribbean.